-The arrests were postponed until King George V had completed a visit to Lancashire – a visit to whose impact Lloyd George later paid tribute, and the Cabinet agreed the king should meet leading trade unionists.
-The details were finalized at a 10 Downing Street conference that the Premier chaired, the Attorney-General waiving his supposedly quasi-independent role and becoming the implement of the Cabinet’s wishes.
-Although the government took precautions to seem non-provocative, on 18 May the arrests went ahead, exceptionally using the emergency powers in the Defence of the Realm Act.
+These arrests were postponed until George V had completed a visit to Lancashire – a visit to whose impact Lloyd George later paid tribute - and the Cabinet agreed the king should meet leading trade unionists.
+The details of the arrests were finalized at a Downing Street conference that the Premier chaired, the Attorney-General waiving his supposedly quasi-independent role in order to implement the Cabinet’s wishes.
+Although the government took precautions to seem non-provocative, on 18 May it went ahead, exceptionally using the emergency powers in the Defence of the Realm Act.
 Only eight of the agreed ten names were taken into custody.
 None the less, the authorities had calculated correctly, and acted when the strike was losing impetus.
 The Walworth Committee had already decided to request a meeting with Addison in conjunction with the ASE Executive Council, and when the interview took place on 19 May, the Walworth men were deferential.
-They sought the opportunity to speak for the men in the workshops; they did not challenge the ASE’s legitimacy, and after being heard they left.
+They sought the opportunity to speak for the workshops; they did not challenge the ASE’s legitimacy, and after being heard they left.
 They seemed inexperienced, perhaps ill at ease in the metropolis.
-Once they had gone, the ASE Executive and Addison quickly reached agreement.
+Once they had gone, the ASE Executive and Addison soon reached agreement.
 The ASE and the Walworth Committee would call for the stoppage to end.
 They were assured that strikers would not be victimized, but otherwise gained little.
-A follow-up meeting at Downing Street confirmed the text, and mass meetings over the weekend agreed to resume work.
-In some places strikers voted to stay out until the arrested men had been released, and in the following week the stoppage even spread to new centres.
+A follow-up meeting at Downing Street confirmed the text, and many of the mass meetings held over the weekend agreed to resume work.
+Admittedly some voted to stay out until the arrested men were released, and in the following week the stoppage even spread to new centres.
 Still, Addison could urge Lloyd George that with the SPO accepted, the Munitions of War Bill still before Parliament, and the shop stewards ‘hopelessly discredited’, it was best to release the prisoners without charge, and this was done.
 By 26 May the return to work was complete.

 It seemed the strike had failed.
-Certainly Tweedale & Smalley had given way, and the Schedule of Protected Occupations had been accepted only on conditions that protected engineers from conscription.
+Certainly Tweedale & Smalley had given way, and the SPO had been accepted only on conditions that protected engineers from conscription.
 But the Munitions of War Bill was not withdrawn, while rising prices and narrowing pay differentials remained unaddressed.
-Yet by the end of 1917 the balance sheet looked different.
+Yet by December the balance sheet had altered.
 Lloyd George’s instructions to the commissioners showed his resolve once the stoppage was over to get to the root of the unrest, and in considerable measure this he did.